More pages in this section

 Examples of at-risk suppliers include construction, cleaning, clothing (textiles), food, information technology, and overseas travel to undertake charitable activities.

-- Preparation and promotion of TCE Position Statement on Modern Slavery
+- Promotion of TCE Position Statement on Modern Slavery

 - Preparation and regular review of TCE Risk Register for Modern Slavery